 The LG 48 CX boasts a couple of intriguing new picture preset options, too.
 Filmmaker Mode applies settings that the independent UHD Alliance thinks deliver pictures that look as close as possible to the way they were mastered by their creators.
 Dolby Vision IQ, meanwhile, combines the extra picture information Dolby Vision provides with analysis of light levels in your room, so that images retain the brightness and impact they had when created in dark mastering studios.
 Note that Dolby Vision IQ is activated on LG OLED TVs by selecting their Dolby Vision Cinema Home mode.

 The only substantial disappointment with the OLED48CX’s features is its lack of most of the UK’s key terrestrial broadcaster catch up apps.
-For some reason LG and Freeview Play weren’t able to renew their customary deal this year, leaving LG having to try (with so far limited success) and get the likes of the BBC iPlayer, ITV Hub and All 4 on board individually.
+For some reason LG and Freeview Play weren’t able to renew their customary deal this year, leaving LG having to try and get the likes of the BBC iPlayer, ITV Hub and All 4 on board individually.

 LG LG 48 CX performance — Outstanding picture quality on this small-screen OLED